sumit-kumar100/Accounting-Website/README.md

 3. View the automatically generated books, ledgers, and cashbook.
 4. Analyze profits on a monthly, daily, or yearly basis.

+## Usage
+- Here are some preview images of the Accounting Website:

 <img src="public/demo0.png" width="800" height="450">
 <img src="public/demo1.png" width="800" height="450">
 <img src="public/demo2.png" width="800" height="450">
 <img src="public/demo3.png" width="800" height="450">
 <img src="public/demo4.png" width="800" height="450">
 <img src="public/demo5.png" width="800" height="450">
 <img src="public/demo6.png" width="800" height="450">
 <img src="public/demo7.png" width="800" height="450">

+## Usage
+- Contributions to the Accounting Website project are welcome!
+If you find any issues or want to suggest improvements, please open an issue or submit a pull request.

+## License
+- This project is licensed under the MIT License.
+- Make sure to place the preview images in a folder named "previews" at the root of your project directory, and update the image paths accordingly in the README.md file.